Providing direct and peer support services since we opened our doors

 - Recovery Groups hosted at the Center

-Since the Pride Center opened our doors over 40 years ago, we have been the place for the Capital Region’s LGBT community to get connected to everything.
-The Access Pride Project is the revamped all new resource hub of the Pride Center of the Capital Region!
-Through the Access Pride Project, you can get information about; Legal resources, Trans resources, Substance abuse recovery, Education and training, Support groups, Religious/spiritual resources, Doctors, Wedding resources, Employment, Advocacy, Housing/homelessness, Social and dating, Family services, and much more!
+Since the Pride Center opened our doors over 40 years ago, we have been the place for the Capital Region’s LGBTQ community to get connected to everything.
+You can access information about; Legal resources, Trans resources, Substance abuse recovery, Education and training, Support groups, Religious/spiritual resources, Doctors, Wedding resources, Employment, Advocacy, Housing/homelessness, Social and dating, Family services, and much more!

 For more information, or to have your questions answered now:

-Call Us!
+Reach out!
 Referrals are available by phone Monday-Friday between 9am and 5pm.
 After hours, please leave a message and someone will return your call.
-Our number is (518) 462-6138
+Our number is 518.462.6138.
+You can also email us at email@example.com.

 Center Counseling services are offered through a partnership between the Pride Center and the State University of New York at Albany School of Social Welfare program.
 Low cost counseling is offered under the clinical supervision of Arlene Istar Lev., LCSW, CASAC.